alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 }

 // Another app function
-// This function will be executed
+// This function will be invoked
 // before the processAPIData()
 // and readTheData() are finished function someOtherFunction() {